On this page

 Ruth Lynden-Bell PhD Prize

-We are delighted to announce the Ruth Lynden-Bell PhD Prize for Statistical Mechanics and Thermodynamics.
-This prize will be awarded on a biannual basis by the Statistical Mechanics and Thermodynamics Group of the Royal Society of Chemistry.
+This prize will be awarded on a biannual basis by our Statistical Mechanics and Thermodynamics Group.

 Ruth was elected Fellow of the Royal Society in 2006 in recognition of her “crucial advancements in our knowledge of the properties of liquids and disordered solids”.
 She was awarded the 2017 Lennard-Jones Lectureship for her work in Statistical Mechanics and Thermodynamics.